-The Philip Merrill College of Journalism offers four Master’s Degree Programs:
+The Philip Merrill College of Journalism offers two Master’s Degree Programs

 - Sports Journalism Focus: The sports journalism focus at the Philip Merrill College of Journalism provides master’s students an opportunity to learn about sports coverage in the modern era while gaining hands-on experience covering teams in the Washington-Baltimore region.
 The college offers a number of sports-related courses, such as sports reporting, sports broadcasting and sports media and society.
 In addition, the Shirley Povich Center for Sports Journalism offers a wide range of learning opportunities with panel discussions, student workshops and even a summer camp.
 There are additional opportunities to cover sports with Capital News Service, the Diamondback student newspaper, the student-run WMUC radio and the Maryland Athletic Department’s TerpsTV.
 The BIG10 Network also provides opportunities for our students to learn by doing.